Taiwan building inferno kills 46, dozens injured

 A constable at the Kaohsiung police department told AFP the building was 40 years old and mostly occupied by low-income residents.

-Survivors had estimated about 100 people lived in the apartment, the constable added, giving only his surname Liu.
+Survivors had estimated about 100 people lived in the apartment block, the constable added, giving only his surname Liu.

 As an island frequently battered by earthquakes and typhoons, Taiwan has strict building codes and a generally good safety record.